Powers and status of Welsh devolution: Crown Estate

-Opposition

 The secretary of state for Wales, Simon Hart said that Wales would not benefit from devolving the crown estate.
 Boris Johnson said that devolution of the Crown Estate would "fragment the market, complicate existing processes and make it more difficult for Wales and the rest of the UK to move forward to net-zero”.
 The session of the UK Parliament 2021-22 was prorogued and therefore the bill for its devolution sponsored by Liz Saville Roberts did not continue.
 In June 2022, Conservative MP Greg Hands said that he doesn't understand why there is support for devolving the Crown Estate to Wales.
 The Welsh Conservatives are opposed to devolving the crown estate to Wales.

-Opinion Polls

 In 2023, a poll by YouGov showed that a majority of 58% of the people of Wales support the devolution of the Crown Estate compared to 19% who are opposed and 23% who don't know.

+In January 2025, a UK government minister stated no discussions with the Welsh government had taken place, although by February 2025 they clarified that the Welsh government had asked for devolution.
+The UK government stated they view devolution not to be in "[Wales's] best interests" and expressed concerns over the impact to the energy sector, while the Welsh government says devolution would allow money raised by the estate to be spent in Wales.
+Eluned Morgan, First Minister and Welsh Labour leader admitted Labour is split on the issue.
+By 21 February 2025, a majority of Wales principal area councils supported motions advocating to devolve the Crown Estate in Wales.
+On 24 February 2025, the UK Government rejected calls for the Crown Estate to be devolved to Wales.
+By June 2025, every Welsh principal council had supported motions for devolution.